-ADMIN: GENERAL MENU OPTIONS Projector IP Address Determines which projector the TPC controls, and always terminates in 10-99 .
+ADMIN: GENERAL MENU OPTIONS Projector IP Address Identifies which projector the TPC controls, and always terminates in 10-99 .
 All four values (octets) must be valid for your site.
 For example, perhaps you can use the default 192.168.206.
 10 to control a single-projector installation.
 Then use 192.168.206.
 11 to control a second projector at that site, 192.168.206.
 12 to control a third projector, and so on.
-NOTE: This menu does NOT define the projector's address Image Orientation Define the orientation of the screen relative to the projector.
+NOTE : This menu does NOT define the projector's IP address!
+Image Orientation Define the orientation of the screen relative to the projector.
+Lamp Per Channel Enable to save a separate lamp mode/power setting with each channel, or disable to use a single global lamp setting for all.
 Celsius Display Choose Celsius or Fahrenheit temperature display for Status menu.
 Remote Access Define whether all users can access TPC functions remotely or not at all, or whether a login is required.
 Data Logging Define the extent of activity to record in an Ethernet-accessible TPC data log (default=Errors only).
-A good data log can be helpful when troubleshooting, but use with caution- detailed logging will slow TPC responses.
-Note that when the memory card becomes full, logging continues and simply writes over the oldest entries.
+A good data log can be helpful when troubleshooting, but use with caution- Detailed logging will slow TPC responses.
+Note that when the memory card becomes full, logging continues by simply writing over the oldest entries.
 Error Message Enabled When enabled, an error message will be sent via Ethernet whenever an alarm condition is encountered.